All Episodes

 How'd you like how I threw that in there?

-And then join me, we'll come right back and we're gonna have my good buddy Michael Jack, former FBI agent and Heidi Hansen, a uh retired army officer and uh liberation activist.
+We'll come right back and we're going to have my good buddy Michael Jack, former FBI agent, and Heidi Hansen, a retired Army officer and liberation activist.

 We'll be right back.